 It would be a good idea to pay more than the minimum monthly payment and settle the entire amount while you are within the zero percent interest period.
 Otherwise, if the period expires, the money transfer card will calculate your balance based on higher interest rates.

-Helpful Tips To Keep In Mind Before Transferring Money From Your Credit Card
+Helpful Tips Before Transferring Credit Card Money

 Are you using your money transfer card to cover loan payments or housing amortizations?
 It would be a good idea to check if you are being charged penalties for early repayment.